 Say why have you have decided to apply to Baillie Gifford

-‘Some past applications haven’t included a single good reason in their covering letters about why they are pursuing a career in investment management and applying to Baillie Gifford specifically,’ says Richard.
+‘Some past applications haven’t included a single good reason in their covering letters about why they are pursuing a career in investment management and applying to Baillie Gifford specifically,’ said Richard.
 Good reasons are those that specify an aspect of the industry, business or graduate programme that corresponds with your interests or career aspirations.

-Richard says: ‘Perhaps you’re curious about the world and want a job that allows you to explore the world further.
+Richard said: ‘Perhaps you’re curious about the world and want a job that allows you to explore the world further.
 Or maybe you’re interested in investing in companies and want a job where you’ll have the authority to take action, not just to advise or try to persuade people to buy into your decision.’

 Discuss experiences outside your university degree course

 Baillie Gifford is looking for graduates with a strong academic record – the minimum degree requirement for a graduate role at the investment management firm is a 2.1.
-But, although grades are important, Richard says the business also looks for graduates who have gained experience in and developed through other pursuits, such as volunteering, part-time jobs, work experience or extracurricular activities.
+But, although grades are important, Richard said the business also looks for graduates who have gained experience in and developed through other pursuits, such as volunteering, part-time jobs, work experience or extracurricular activities.

 Include information that YOU think is relevant

-Richard says: ‘There isn’t a set of specific details that your covering letter should have – Baillie Gifford wants you to include information that you believe is relevant.’
+Richard said: ‘There isn’t a set of specific details that your covering letter should have – Baillie Gifford wants you to include information that you believe is relevant.’
 You can discuss anything (apart from the salary and perks – that’d be tasteless) as long as it relates to the position you’re applying for.